waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Current Status: Unblocked - On Foot
 - **Objective:** Travel from New Bark Town to Olivine City.
-- **Current Plan:** I am currently on Route 31, walking east.
-My immediate goal is to pass through Violet City.
+- **Current Plan:** I am currently in Violet City, walking south towards Route 32.
 My use of FLY is currently blocked by an unknown event.

 ### Procedural Improvements (From Overwatch Critique)
 - **Agent Utilization:** I must use my `city_exploration_planner` agent for Goldenrod City to automate plan generation and improve efficiency.